 Imagine the challenge of getting the heat-sensitive polio vaccine from a high-tech pharmaceutical company in Belgium to a remote village in Ghana.
-The vaccine leaves by truck, is flown to Africa, and then is carried across dirt roads by truck or bicycle to eventually reach a refrigerator in a rural clinic that has sporadic electricity.
+The vaccine leaves by truck, is flown to Africa, and then is carried across dirt roads by vehicle, motorbike, or even bicycle to eventually reach a refrigerator in a rural clinic that has sporadic electricity.
 The journey may take days or weeks, during which the vaccine is constantly at risk of being exposed to too much heat, sapping its potency.

 A small circle with a big impact

 Today, WHO requires that all vaccines purchased through the United Nations Children’s Fund (UNICEF) use VVMs.
 And together, WHO and UNICEF have urged other groups that procure vaccines—including donor agencies, international organizations, and country leaders—to make sure VVMs are required in all of their vaccine purchase agreements and donations.
-PATH and WHO have also developed and tested training materials for health workers that help them learn how to handle vaccines and use VVMs effectively.

 In the years since introduction, the VVM has demonstrated its value again and again.
 In one example, electricity went out at health facilities in Yogyakarta, Indonesia, for several days during an earthquake.
 Vaccine vial monitors showed that most vaccines were undamaged, despite the heat, saving 50,000 doses of vaccine that otherwise would have been thrown away.